Ascendzor/aws-node-websockets/readme.md

 # aws-node-websockets usecase

-Bootstrap a serverless microservice that interfaces by websockets in 10 minutes.
+To quickly bootstrap microservices with serverless architecture via websockets.

-Reference for people setting things up themselves.
+To be referenced for people adding websockets to their current serverless microservices.

 # AWS Services & Pricing